SO What is BitHope?

 8) Limited supply and forgery protection.
 Bitcoin is not a renewable resource.
 Only 21 million bitcoins will be created according to the Bitcoin protocol, and the inflation is fully predictable.
 It is not possible to “print” new bitcoins or create forgeries.

 The high level of transparency, neutrality, low transaction fees even for small amounts and fast transfers make cryptocurrencies exceptionally convenient for donations, no matter where you are.
+Learn more about Bitcoin by reading this 101 piece.

 The BitHope Foundation is the first NGO that is fully registered in accordance with Art.
 33 of the Law on Nonprofit Legal Entities and accepts ONLY cryptocurrency donations